 What is the difference between mobile home insurance and standard home insurance?

-Since mobile homes are not attached to a foundation, they have a few more inherent risks.
-Fires, wind and broken pipes all pose a bigger threat to a mobile or manufactured home, and mobile homes are more likely to be targeted for theft.
-On the other hand, the total value of a mobile home is usually lower than a stick-built home.
-Since they carry such distinct risks, insurers prefer to group mobile homes into their own type of policy.
+For instance, fires, wind and broken pipes pose a bigger threat to a mobile or manufactured home than to a traditional home.
+Mobile homes are also more likely to be targeted for theft.
+On the other hand, the total value of a mobile home is usually lower than a traditional home.
+Regardless, since they carry such distinct risks, insurers prefer to group mobile homes into their own type of policy.

 Frequently asked questions